Proxies: Network Programming in Gerbil

 A Transparent TCP Proxy

-The transparent proxy listens to a local port and proxies all incoming connections to a specified remote server.
+The first variant of the transparent proxy listens to a local port and proxies all incoming connections to a specified remote server.
+It is implemented using low level raw socket devices.

 The main function